adfink/adfink.github.io/about.md

 I hope that by writing about what I do and think and learn, I will be able to bring more coherence to this person I call me.
 So I'll add to this as I go.

+## another attempt at the about page

+We all have thoughts.
+Things like ideas pop into our minds sometimes.
+Usually these things pop out of our minds just as fast.
+They just poke in to say hello and then wander off into the ether to bother someone else.
+Sometimes I like to grab onto these thoughts, these ideas, and take a closer look.
+Roll them around, poke them back, toss them around and introduce them to other ideas that I see floating around.
+Sometimes it's fun to grab on to one of these mind pops and take them for a ride to a place they haven't been before and see what they'll do.
+Sometimes it's fun to let the mind pops take you for a ride and have them introduce you to their friends.
+Sometimes it's fun to try to draw these mind pops and paint their mannerisms, they're interactions, their friends, enemies jealosies guilts and dreams and distant cousins.
+To pin them down just for a second to sketch their outline before letting them go.
+Sometimes it's fun to file these sketches and paintings away in a scrapbook and arrange them with other mind pop sketches and stuff.
+Sometimes it's color outside the lines of these sketches and fill in some extra details.
+The funny thing is that mind pops love this shit.
+They'll flock to this outside the line doodling like blood thirsty piranhas.
+And when they come they'll be amenable to being sketched and introduced and taken for rides and giving rides and the whole process just keeps going.
+Basically that's what this website is about.